CAS-CLab/OISR-PyTorch/NTIRE2019/README.md

     end
 end
 ```
-2. We refine the cropped patches to 100N x 100N
+2. We trim the cropped patches to 100N x 100N
 ```Matlab
 %% Trim
 clc;